2017 Los Angeles Auto Show logoEnlarge Photo

 2019 Aston Martin VantageEnlarge Photo

 2019 Aston Martin Vantage: Destined to be one of the standout attractions will be a new generation of Aston Martin’s Vantage sports car.
 The current model is the best-selling car in Aston Martin’s history, so the new one certainly has big shoes to fill.
 Fortunately it’s better in almost every measurable way.
-Peak power of 503 hp comes from a twin-turbocharged V-8 sourced from Mercedes-AMG, and thanks to impressive packaging the engineers managed to get an ideal 50:50 weight balance.
+Peak power of 503 hp comes from a twin-turbocharged V-8 sourced from Mercedes-AMG, and thanks to impressive packaging the engineers managed to get an ideal 50:50 weight balance for the 2-seater coupe.

 2019 Chevrolet Corvette ZR1Enlarge Photo